ryandaniels/ansible-role-iptables-docker-swarm/README.md

 ## Features

-* Works with Docker, and Docker Swarm.
+* Works with Docker, and Docker Swarm (aka Docker SwarmKit).
 * Secure by default.
 Once configured, only Docker IPs can access all containers, and all other OS processes that have open ports on the server.
 * Simple as possible.
 The less iptables rules, the faster performance will be (in theory at least).
 * Automatic.
 No manually adding ports to the firewall config (if you use a trusted set of IPs)